Weetamoo: Legacy

 There have been many attempts to diminish Weetamoo's role in King Philip's war.
 One example can be seen in a painting called Weetamoo Swimming the Mattapoisett.
 In the painting, Weetamoo is depicted as running away from battle with a facial expression showing fear.
 She is naked and seems to be drowning.
-Such an image represents the attempts to diminish the power she had as a sachem of the Pocasset.
+Such an image represents the attempts to diminish the power she had as a Sachem of the Pocasset.

-Regardless of those attempts, there has also been positive changes in the way Weetamoo is remembered as a powerful sachem of the Pocasset.
+Regardless of those attempts, there has also been positive changes in the way Weetamoo is remembered as a powerful Sachem of the Pocasset.

 Many places in the White Mountains of New Hampshire are also named after her, such as Weetamoo Falls, Mount Weetamoo, the Weetamoo Trail (which includes Weetamoo Glen and Weetamoo Rock), and the Six Husbands Trail, a reference to her marriages.
 However, there is no evidence that Weetamoo ever went to the White Mountains, and the area's focus on her may come from John Greenleaf Whittier's poem "The Bridal of Penacook," which names her as being from the area.

 Weetamoo's adolescent life is depicted in the young adult historical novel, Weetamoo: Heart of the Pocasetts, in The Royal Diaries series.

 Weetamoo Woods Open Space in Tiverton, Rhode Island is named after Weetamoo.
 A 50-foot vessel, Weetamoo, built in 1902, "was named after the daughter of an Indian Chief in John Greenleaf Whittier's poem Bride of Penacook."
 The vessel served on Lake Sunapee for 25 years before being scuttled.
 Lowell YWCA Camp Weetamoo is located on Long-Sought-for Pond in Westford, MA.

-To the Wampanoag people Weetamoo was a sunksqua, a bead worker, a dancer, a war chief, a storyteller, and so much more.
-Weetamoo was one of the best examples of a smart and intelligent sachems.
+To the Wampanoag people Weetamoo was a Sunksqua, a bead worker, a dancer, a war chief, a storyteller, and so much more.
+Weetamoo was one of the best examples of smart and intelligent Sachems.
 She is also remembered for her remarkable beauty.
 Weetamoo was known as "Squaw Sachem."
-Weetamoo gained status among the Wampanoags by virtue of her having been the Wampanoag queen as the wife of the sachem Wamsutta.
+Weetamoo gained status among the Wampanoags by virtue of her having been the Queen of the Wampanoag.